angelalouh/WeLoveMovies-App-back-end/README.md

-# WeLoveMovies API
+# WeLoveMovies Backend & API
-Server API for storing and delivering WeLoveMovies' movies, theaters, and reviews data.
+The backend and API of WeLoveMovies facilitates storage and delivery of WeLoveMovies' movies, theaters, and reviews data.

 Completion of this Thinkful assignment required:
 - Installation and use of common middleware packages